 If you want to know how to pay for a lawyer with no money, it helps to know exactly how lawyers determine their fees.

 - Complexity.
-Most attorneys charge higher fees for felonies than for misdemeanors.
-Felonies carry higher penalties and require more court appearances.
+Most attorneys charge higher fees depending on the difficulty of the case.
+For example, you can expect to pay for criminal cases involving felonies than those involving misdemeanors.
+This is because felonies carry higher penalties and require more court appearances and often more litigation.
 They will also likely demand more research time from the attorney and their team.

 What is a Lawyer Retainer?

 When a criminal defense attorney is asking you to pay a significant amount of money for legal aid, it helps to know exactly what you are paying for.
 Especially if you are short on cash and need to know how to pay a lawyer with no money, this information is absolutely vital.

 When you are paying for a lawyer, you’re not only paying them to show up to court or to talk to a judge.
 You’re paying them for their time and experience in the law, as well as the time it takes for them to conduct research and build a strong defense strategy for your case.
 For every hour your lawyer spends talking to you or talking to a judge or defending you in court, they and their team have spent many more researching and preparing for that moment.

 What are Flat Fees?